7 Ways to Develop your Intuition

 Meditating helps to become more aware of your body and your thoughts.
 There are countless guided meditations available on the web and on Spotify.
 The key is to breathe calmly.
 I wrote about block breathing before.
 That is, inhale for five counts, hold your breath for five counts, and exhale for five counts.
 Repeat for about 2 minutes, and you will be more aware of your body and thoughts.
 It can also calm you down.

 I contemplate daily, which helps me better understand my inner and outer experiences.
-In addition, I chant a mantra that helps me to get in touch with a universal loving force.
-That power helps me to listen better to my intuition and to act correctly.
+Additionally, I chant a mantra that helps me connect with a universal, loving force.
+That power helps me listen more effectively to my intuition and act accordingly to what is good for the whole.

 5. Start the day with an intention

 An intention can help you be more aware of your intuition.
 Recently, I heard a beautiful podcast.
 Rodney Jones was the guest, and every morning he asks the universe (God, spirit, the universal power), “What do you want to show me?”
-It’s about being open to those moments where you can learn and serve life the best.
+It’s about being open to those moments where you can learn and serve life to the best of your ability.

 It’s not always smart to act impulsively on an intuition.
-Test your intuition by thinking (shortly) about it, researching, or discussing it with others.
+Test your intuition by thinking (briefly) about it, researching, or discussing it with others.

 And sometimes, you have an uneasy feeling about someone you meet.
-Do not react immediately but be curious; try to get to know that person better by calmly asking questions and listening.
+Do not react immediately, but be curious; try to get to know that person better by asking questions calmly and listening attentively.
 Is your gut feeling confirmed?
 Then kindly say goodbye.

 The quick check